 Lewis Berger & Sons (Australia) Pty Ltd was a major industry which began production in Alfred Street Rhodes in 1917.
 Production included white lead, linseed oil and paint.
-Berger’s supplied the 272, 762 litres of paint required for the Sydney Harbour Bridge which opened in 1932.
+Berger’s supplied the paint required for the Sydney Harbour Bridge which opened in 1932.

 Industry dominated the Rhodes landscape up until the 1980s when changing industrial needs led to industries moving away from the Peninsula.
-The large industrial sites were identified as prime locations for residential development.
-Several sites required remediation to remove contaminants to make them acceptable for residential development.
+The sites were identified as prime locations for residential development.
 In 2004 the Rhodes Waterside Shopping Centre was completed and in 2009 the Rhodes West Master Plan was released.

-Aboriginal people have used the Peninsula for many thousands of years for fishing and hunting.
+Aboriginal people have lived on the peninsula for thousands of years.
 The area was part of the traditional country of the Wangal clan of the Darug language group who inhabited an area stretching from Parramatta to Birchgrove.
-The River was not only a source of food and transport, but an environment with spiritual significance.
+The Parramatta River was not only a source of food and transport, but had spiritual significance.

-Both the foreshores and the vistas from the Rhodes ridgeline evoke the Aboriginal heritage of the locality in a way that could resonate in public art.
-The social heritage of the area from pre-settlement, through the early Europeans such as Thomas Walker, whose property, Rhodes, gave the suburb its name, to the industrial period and on to the formation of a new intercultural community is dynamic.
+The heritage of the area from pre-settlement, through to early Europeans such as Thomas Walker whose property, Rhodes, gave the suburb its name, to the industrial period and on to the formation of a new intercultural community is dynamic.

 The suburb of Rhodes takes its name from 'Rhodes House', which was built by Thomas Walker (not to be confused with Thomas Walker of Yaralla) in 1823.
 Walker named the area after Rhodes Hall, his mother’s ancestral home near Leeds in England.